ctu-fgis/2019-c-qgis-affine/README.md

 # Assignment

-Affine plugin: Plugin transforms selected features using affine transformation.
-It is also possible to rotate features around selected point...
+Affine transformer plugin: Plugin for transformation of layers or selected features according to parameters, which can be setted or counted for specific geometric operations (rotation, translation,...)

 # Author